secorolab/FloorPlan-DSL/docs/Tutorial.md

 ## How to generate 3D files and occupancy grid maps

+Once all requirements are installed, as specified [here](https://github.com/sesame-project/FloorPlan-DSL).
 To interpret the model and get artefacts, you only need to run one command:

 ```